Boilers and Pressure Vessels

 New boilers and pressure vessels rules went into effect July 1, 2021, as a result of the work of the Indiana Boilers and Pressure Vessels Rules Rewrite Committee.
 Owners and inspectors should review the rules below:

 Note: Always find the most current set of rules at the Indiana Administrative Code website.

 Register Now for the Public Safety Portal

-The Boilers and Pressure Vessels Section of the Indiana Department of Homeland Security (IDHS) will be moving to a new inspections and permitting database soon, and all boilers and pressure vessels stakeholders should create an account in this new system now.
-The new system, the Public Safety Portal, will go live in the coming days.
-To create an account now, go to https://publicsafety.dhs.in.gov, click Register and then follow instructions to create an account via Access Indiana.
+The Boilers and Pressure Vessels Section has moved to a new inspections and permitting database, and all boilers and pressure vessels stakeholders should create an account in this new system (the Public Safety Portal).
+To create an account, go to https://publicsafety.dhs.in.gov, click Register and then follow instructions to create an account via Access Indiana.
 After creating your account, register your device(s).

 8 a.m. – 4:30 p.m.
 Monday – Friday